whitneyburton/portfolios/students/1605/tommasina-miller/tommasina-miller.markdown

 Notes:

-      Looking solid with Ruby fundamentals and basic OOP mechanics Seem comfortable defining classes, methods, working with ivars, interacting between multiple classes testing is looking good -- seem to have main concepts down and be executing on them -- keep an eye on edge cases and making sure we test each scenario with a few different inputs
+ * Looking solid with Ruby fundamentals and basic OOP mechanics
+ * Seem comfortable defining classes, methods, working with ivars, interacting between multiple classestesting is looking good -- seem to have main concepts down and be executing on them -- keep an eye on edge cases and making sure we test each scenario with a few different inputs
-      Round class was quite concise and well-implemented; talked about a few ways to possibly make it even simpler by avoiding tracking duplicative information in multiple instance variables
+ * Round class was quite concise and well-implemented; talked about a few ways to possibly make it even simpler by avoiding tracking duplicative information in multiple instance variables
-      Doing this will make the code a little leaner and also give us better paths to testing some of this logic
+ * Doing this will make the code a little leaner and also give us better paths to testing some of this logic

   Scores:
   1. Functional Expectations